-Ain’t Misbehavin’: Musical Info & Synopsis
+Ain’t Misbehavin’: Musical Information & Synopsis

 Ain’t Misbehavin’ is a musical revue that pays tribute to the jazz musician Fats Waller and the Harlem Renaissance era.
 Set in the 1930s, the show transports audiences to the vibrant world of jazz, dance, and nightlife.
 Ain’t Misbehavin’ celebrates the music and spirit of Fats Waller while capturing the essence of the Harlem Renaissance.